TsUNaMyWaVe/israeli-dubbers/README.md

 * Number of movies the actor dubbed in
 * A list of those movies, and the year the (dubbed) movie was released

-Aside from those (which where gathered directly from "Ishim" site), using OpenRefine and WikiData, some of the entries have additional data:
+Aside from those (which were gathered directly from "Ishim" site), using OpenRefine and WikiData, some of the entries have additional data:
 * Additional occupations
 * Date of birth
 * Place of birth